theparinikakath/ChatRoom/README.md

-# HappyHour
+# ChatRoom

-Welcome to **HappyHour**, a simplified version of the popular messaging app WhatsApp.
-This project demonstrates a full-stack web application built using MongoDB, Express, EJS, CSS, and JavaScript.
+Welcome to **ChatRoom**, a simplified version of the group chat feature of popular messaging app WhatsApp.
+This project demonstrates a backend-focused web application built using MongoDB, Express, EJS, CSS, and JavaScript.
 It is designed to showcase how real-time messaging and a chat application can be built with these technologies.

 ## :movie_camera: Working Video